 Traceability And Real-Time Impact Analysis

-A good requirements software should include functionality for interaction between users.
-This includes the ability to review, approve, provide electronic signatures, gather input, and receive notification of other users’ activity within the software.
+A good requirements management solution should include functionality for interaction between users, as well as some basic task management functionalities to allow for collaboration on tasks.
+This includes the ability to review, approve, provide electronic signatures, gather input, and receive notifications about other users’ activity within the software.

 Integrations With Other Tools

 The basic integrations you should look for are integrations with software development tools (SW development tools), document tools, and spreadsheet tools.
 All tools should provide easy export/import of data to Excel as well as the export of reports and software requirements documents to Word.

 Additionally, many requirements management tools come with pre-built two-way sync with Jira.